sts10/lemire_nearly_divisionless_random/readme.markdown

 ## A pause to explain what we're trying to do here

 Sometimes we need to generate random numbers.
-Computers can do this, but given how they work, they spit out random numbers on a range from 0 to 2^x.
+Computers can do this, but given how they work, they spit out random numbers on a range covering `2^x` numbers.
 For example, if you happen to want a random number from 0 to 255, computers can get one quickly because 2^8 = 256.
-But what if we want a random number from 1 to 100? or 0 to 5?
+But what if we want a random number from 1 to 100?
+Or 0 to 5?

-One way to make this a bit more tangible is imagine if someone gives you a 6-sided die and tells you to generate a random number from 1 to 6.
+One way to make this a bit more tangible is imagine if someone handed you a 6-sided die and tells you to generate a random number from 1 to 6.
 Easy!
 Roll the die and read it to them!
 But what if they ask you for a random number between 1 and 4?
 If you rolled a 5 or 6, you'd have to roll again (basically "rejecting" those results).
 Having to "reject" some rolls is inevitable, but once the numbers get a little bigger, there are some tricks to make the overall process go a bit faster on computers.

-The problem Lemire's code address is taking one of these "fast" random numbers and quickly adapting them to _any_ given range of numbers.
+The problem Lemire's code address is taking one of these `2^x` random numbers and quickly adapting them to _any_ given range of numbers.

 ## Our starting point, our foothold